kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/rollout-plugin.md

 linkTitle: "Install Rollout Plugin"
 weight: 10
 description: >
-  Configure Rollout plugin for Fleet to enable Kurator's capabilities.
+  Configure rollout plugin in fleet to enable kurator's rollout capability.
 ---

-To support Kurator's Rollout, it's imperative to first configure the backup plugin for [Fleet](https://kurator.dev/docs/references/fleet-api/#fleet).
+To support Kurator's Rollout, it's imperative to first configure the Rollout plugin for [Fleet](https://kurator.dev/docs/references/fleet-api/#fleet).
 This guide will walk you through configuring the [Flagger](https://docs.flagger.app/)-based rollout plugin for Fleet, laying the groundwork for Kurator's Rollout capabilities.

 ## Prerequisites